+If invoked by a Media-aware Application at reference point M6, the Media Session Handler shall initialise a new Media Access Function instance on behalf of the invoker, and shall initiate media delivery by passing it the Media Entry Point URL.

-Subsequent interactions by the Media-aware Application with the Media Session Handler at reference point M6 shall cite the relevant media delivery session identifier.
+Subsequent interactions between the Media-aware Application and the Media Session Handler at reference point M6 shall cite the relevant media delivery session identifier.